Daksha Nagarkar

 Daksha Nagarkar is an Indian actress and model who appears in Telugu films.
-She made her debut in 2014 with AK Rao PK Rao and went onto star in Hora Hori, Husharu and Zombie Reddy.
+She made her debut in 2014 with AK Rao PK Rao, and then worked in Hora Hori, Husharu and Zombie Reddy.

 Early life

-Daksha Nagarkar was born in Mumbai, Maharashtra to a Rajput mother and Maratha father.
-She was brought up in various places including Panchgani, Hyderabad, Bangalore and Delhi as she used to stay with her mother who worked in cosmetic company.
-Nagarkar initially aspired to become a cardiologist as she comes from a family of doctors, however, she later pursued a career in modelling and acting.
+Daksha Nagarkar was born in Mumbai, Maharashtra to a Rajput mother and a Maratha father.
+She was brought up in various places including Panchgani, Hyderabad, Bangalore and Delhi as she used to stay with her mother who worked for a cosmetics company.
+Nagarkar initially aspired to become a cardiologist as she comes from a family of doctors.
+However, she instead pursued a career in modelling and acting.

 Career

-Daksha nagarkar made her debut with Hora Hori (2015) directed by Teja.
-Reviewing her performance, Sangeetha Devi Dundoo of The Hindu wrote: "Daksha has a reasonably good screen presence and shows promise."
+Daksha nagarkar made her debut with AK Rao PK Rao (2014).
+She later acted in Hora Hori in 2015 directed by Teja.
+Reviewing her performance in Hora Hori, Sangeetha Devi Dundoo of The Hindu wrote: "Daksha has a reasonably good screen presence and shows promise."
 Owing the film's shoot, Nagarkar could not attend her first year final exams and failed.
 Subsequently, she decided to take a break from films and complete her graduation in Bachelor of Business Administration.

 Three years later, Nagarkar returned to cinema with the coming of age film Husharu (2018).
-A 123telugu.com reviewer stated: "Daksha Nagarkar looks natural and is very good in her role."

 In 2021, she played a youngster addicted to gaming in Zombie Reddy.
 A critic from The Hindu called her performance "effective" while Firstpost's Hemanth Kumar wrote that Nagarkar got her share of glory in the action-filled moments.
 In 2022, Nagarkar appeared in the dance number "Entha Sakkagundiro" in Bangarraju, alongside Naga Chaitanya.
 Later that year, she has signed to appear in the Ravi Teja-starrer Ravanasura.